Enhancing Urban Flood Resilience and Equity in Coastal Communities through the Co-Design of Community Capitals

 Results:

-• devastating economic and social consequences, damaging businesses, homes, and critical infrastructure
+• economic disruption impacting businesses, residential area, and critical public infrastructure

 Pictured Right: Mika Baumeister courtesy of Unsplash